dehun/dehun.github.io/index.md

 * datadog, opentracing, kamon

 #### highlights ####
-* Saved the day by making request handling 10 times faster, right before the biggest festival - turning a huge disaster into huge victory
+* Optimized backend to handle requests 10 times faster.
+Right before biggest event - Kingsday
 * Played scrum master role, introduced feature teams with guilds which improved daily communications
 * Implemented new CMS using Scalajs and Scalajs-react
 * Designed and implemented some reusable parts for microservices to make start of a new microservice painless
 * Fixed numerous performance problems and memory leaks, which had visible effect on stability
 * Designed tracing and monitoring modules which improved incident response times (datadog)
 * Organized hackathon to introduce api integration tests into the team and made those tests part of normal development practice
-* Designed and implemented in-memory cache with invalidation through rabbitmq/Kafka messages - integrated into tooling used by content managers, replacing old implementation, this made content updates visible instantly
+* Designed and implemented in-memory cache with invalidation through rabbitmq/Kafka messages.
 * Migrated backend build from pants-build into sbt, which enabled team to benefit from some widespread tools (like Scalapb, Scalajs, etc)
 * Designed and participated in re-implementation of event search feature, significantly improving speed and stability in comparison to old implementation
 * Implemented location based cache for events for blazingly fast lookup of events